TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

   1. Enable the container insights for logging and monitoring, [see the docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) for enabling the container insights.

 ## Installation
-  1. Build the images for TIBCO JasperReports® Server and Scalable Query Engine, see the [Docker TIBCO JasperReports® Server readme](../../Docker/jrs#readme) and [Docker Scalable Query Engine readme](../../Docker/scalableQueryEngine#readme).
+  1. Build the images for JasperReports® Server and Scalable Query Engine, see the [Docker JasperReports® Server readme](../../Docker/jrs#readme) and [Docker Scalable Query Engine readme](../../Docker/scalableQueryEngine#readme).
   2. Push the images to ECR, [see the docs](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).
   3. Add external repositories.